Helping prevent pressure injuries

 Stats and facts

-- Over the same period, there were more than 3,000 claims for pressure injures for people who have a serious injury claim with ACC.
+• Over the same period, there were more than 3,414 claims for pressure injuries for people who have a serious injury claim with ACC.

 What we’re doing to prevent pressure injuries

-We have a major programme of work underway aimed at preventing and reducing the impact of pressure injuries by:
+We have undertaken a major programme of work aimed at preventing and reducing the impact of pressure injuries by:

-- implementing the guiding principles for pressure injury prevention and management in DHBs around the country
+• implementing the guiding principles for pressure injury prevention and management in Te Whatu Ora - Health New Zealand districts around the country

-- implementing the pressure injury in spinal cord injury (SCI) consensus statement.
-Through this process, we aim to make a positive impact on the prevention and management of pressure injuries in individuals with SCI, with a particular focus on reaching ethnicities at higher risk of developing pressure injuries
+• a pressure injury in spinal cord injury (SCI) consensus statement has been developed to ensure a consistent approach to pressure injuries in people with SCI across New Zealand.
+With a particular focus on reaching ethnicities at higher risk of developing pressure injuries

 Guiding principles for pressure injury prevention and management in New Zealand